I’m back. And today we’re going to talk about some of the top Spanish stereotypes…

 But it’s not like they eat it every day.

 It is true that a lot of families get together on Sundays for a long paella lunch.
-And restaurants where you can eat paella abound.
+And restaurants where you can eat paella and its many variations abound.

 Do yourself a favor if you’re travelling through: find a real “arrocería” with good reviews on Google Maps or TripAdvisor.
 Don’t go to whatever place on Plaza Mayor with pictures of the food out front: they’ll just serve you some frozen tourist-trap bullshit.